 - Ensuring officials complete The FA Safeguarding Children Workshop

 - Ensure there is a thorough OFA Safeguarding Risk Assessment in place for all club run events such as Summer Tournaments

 It is important to note that this role requires additional training.
 They need to complete the following courses on England Football Learning:

-Details of these workshops and availability can be found by clicking on the respective links here.
-This individual will need both of these and an FA approved DBS check in place on their record before the system will allow the club to become a member.
+This individual will need both of these and an FA-approved DBS check in place on their record before the system will allow the club to become a member.
 Please note that due to the various parties who supply information towards a DBS record, then it can take six weeks (sometimes longer) to get it through and on their records.